Institute of Technology Gopeshwar: Campus

-The Institute has permanent campus situated in Kothiyalsain (8 km from main town Chamoli Gopeshwar).
+The institute has permanent campus situated in Kothiyalsain (8 km from main town Chamoli Gopeshwar).

 Labs

-The Institute has labs for each department.
+The institute has labs for each department.

-Central Library

-Recently, the library is shifted to a new building with state of art study environment, books, reading halls, E-Library (loaded with NPTEL lectures and E-books/EJournals).
-The institute subscribes the DELNET services for providing E-Library facility to the students and staff.

-Gymnasium

-In order to join students and staff with fitness thread, the institute takes an initiative to establish a common Gymnasium and Yoga centre.

 Center for Innovation, Design and Startups

 Institute established a Center for Innovation, Design and Startup, that helps the students to work in the direction of problem-solving approaches, which in turn polish the ability of problem-solving approaches that results in identifying the opportunity to run it as a startup.
 The centre is equipped with, 3D printing, 3D scanner, Laser Engraving and cutting tool machine, along with component lab that consists of about over 1000 components that can be used by the students for different innovative projects.